topo-gps/topo-gps-manual/en/maps/changing_map.rst

 To change the current map, tap Menu > Maps to open the :ref:`maps pop-up <ss-maps-popup>`. <APPLE>In MacOS tap Control-0 (zero).</APPLE>

 If there are alternative maps available for the current visible area in the main screen, they are shown in the bottom of the maps pop-up.
-Tapping an alternative map immediately switches the current map.
+Tapping an alternative map immediately changes the current map.
 If you tap 'More maps' in the maps pop-up, the maps screen will be opened.
 Here (:ref:`Menu <sec-menu>` > Maps) you can also change the current map and :ref:`purchase additional maps <sec-purchase-maps>`.

 Suppose the main map is currently the topographic map of Great Britain, as in the example below.